tanviagwl98/Food-Order-App/Assignments/Chapter-8.md

 Props: It is a special keyword that is used in react stands for properties.
 Used for passing data from one component to another.

 ### Why cannot async be used before useEffect and used before componentDidMount?
+Because React’s useEffect hook expects a cleanup function returned from it which is called when the component unmounts.
+Using an async function here will cause a bug as the cleanup function will never get called.
+While in case of Class Components, unmounting happens in other function "componentWillUnmount".

 ### How to create Nested Routes using react-router-dom configuration?
 By calling {Outlet} from 'react-router-dom' in the parent component of the nested component.